 The expected return on plan assets is based on the target asset allocation at the beginning of the fiscal year and is determined using forward-looking assumptions in the context of historical returns.
 The expected return on plan assets assumption is evaluated on an annual basis.
+The change in asset allocation during fiscal year 2017 will result in a lower expected return assumption in future years.

-The assumed healthcare cost trend rates at June 30, 2016 and 2015 were as follows:
+The assumed healthcare cost trend rates at June 30, 2017 and 2016 were as follows:

-2016 2015 Healthcare cost trend rate assumed for the next year 8.90% 7.50% Rate to which the cost trend rate is assumed to decline (ultimate trend rate) 4.50% 5.00% Year that the rate reaches the ultimate trend rate 2025 2022
+2017 2016 Healthcare cost trend rate assumed for the next year 7.90% 8.90% Rate to which the cost trend rate is assumed to decline (ultimate trend rate) 4.50% 4.50% Year that the rate reaches the ultimate trend rate 2026 2025

-The fair value of the Organization's Pension Plan assets at June 30, 2016 and 2015 by asset category were as follows (in thousands):
+The fair value of the Organization's Pension Plan assets at June 30, 2017 and 2016 by asset category were as follows (in thousands):